guide

 It's worth understanding why this problem has gotten worse, not better, with modern technology.
 Older diesel engines used relatively simple mechanical fuel injection operating at 3,000-5,000 PSI.
 Modern common rail systems operate at 20,000-30,000 PSI with electronic injectors machined to micrometer tolerances.
 These systems deliver better fuel economy, lower emissions, and smoother power delivery — but they are far less forgiving of fuel contamination.

 Additionally, modern diesel vehicles incorporate complex emissions control systems including diesel particulate filters (DPFs), selective catalytic reduction (SCR) systems, and exhaust gas recirculation (EGR) valves.
-All of these components can be damaged by the abnormal combustion that results from gasoline contamination.
+All of these components can be damaged by the abnormal combustion that results from petrol contamination.

 Prevention Tips